 Have you ever been asked to name your favorite band or performer?
 Were you able to rattle off the top five you listened to regularly?
-We may not be able to say for certain why we prefer the artists we listen to.
+We may not be able to say for sure why we prefer the artists we listen to.
 We might say It’s what I grew up hearing.
-Or even, That’s what my parent’s listened when they were younger.
+Or even, That’s what my parent’s heard when they were younger.
 We do know and can say that we resonate with, or feel the music.
-Or maybe even simpler, we just like the music they write.
+Or maybe even more straightforward, we just like the music they write.

 What about in learning?
 Can music affect the way one learns?
 Most defiantly!
 Research shows that learning the do-re-mis can help children excel in ways beyond the basic ABCs.

 Research has found that learning music facilitates learning other subjects and enhances skills that children inevitably use in other areas.
 “A music-rich experience for children of singing, listening and moving is really bringing a very serious benefit to children as they progress into more formal learning,” says Mary Luehrisen, executive director of the National Association of Music Merchants (NAMM) Foundation, a not-for-profit association that promotes the benefits of making music.